esimonetti/SugarDockerized/README.md

 Database backed up on backups/backup_802_2018_11_21/sugar.sql
 ```
 It takes a snapshot of sugar files on `backups/backup_802_2018_11_21/sugar` and a MySQL database dump on `backups/backup_802_2018_11_21/sugar.sql`.
 The script assumes that the database name is sugar and the web directory is sugar as well.
+The script does not take backups of Elasticsearch and/or Redis.
 #### restore.sh
 ```./utilities/restore.sh 802_2018_11_21```
 ```